VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 [Sprites](/documentation/api/class-sprite/) are the means by which the engine displays 2D images, while [Wireframes](/documentation/api/class-wireframe/) are used to display non textured 3D geometry shapes.

 They are components that can be attached to an [Entity](/documentation/api/class-entity/).
 But they can be instantiated on demand and controlled directly without the need to attach them to any [Entity](/documentation/api/class-entity/).
-Both are created by the respective managers: the [SpriteManager](/documentation/api/class-sprite-manager/) and the [WireframeManager](/documentation/api/class-wireframe-manager/).
+Both are created by the [ComponentManager](/documentation/api/class-component-manager/) class.

 ## Sprites